 If you’re going to run a content, however, make sure you’re familiar with Instagram’s contest regulations.

-Use automation (with caution): automating your DMs can save you countless hours of crafting individual messages, opening up your phone, navigating to Instagram and ultimately sending your messages.
+Automating your DMs can save you countless hours of crafting individual messages, opening up your phone, navigating to Instagram and ultimately sending your messages.
 Where automation can go wrong is when tools begin messaging with no sense of targeting.
-Ensure that you use automation tools like AiGrow that allow you to customize your messages, specify who you want to send to, and send out your messages over the right amount of time.
+Ensure that you use automation tools like DMpro that allow you to customize your messages, specify who you want to send to, and send out your messages over the right amount of time.

-Send direct messages from your desktop: sending messages and managing your inbox from your phone can be annoying and time-consuming.
-Check out this article exploring the different ways you can send DMs from your desktop, or simply use a desktop tool like AiGrow, illustrated in the video below, which provides all of the same Instagram inbox functionality found on your phone.
+Sending messages and managing your inbox from your phone can be annoying and time-consuming.
+Check out this article exploring the different ways you can send DMs from your desktop, or simply use a desktop tool like DMpro, illustrated in the video below, which provides all of the same Instagram inbox functionality found on your phone.

-Send Instagram messages according to when your target audience is online: as explained in our guide 62 Ways to Grow Your Instagram Followers in 2018, understanding when your target audience is active on Instagram is incredibly important.
+As explained in our guide 62 Hacks to Grow Your Instagram in 2019, understanding when your target audience is active on Instagram is incredibly important.
 For example, if your target audience is 9-5ers, before 9 am, between 12 pm and 1 pm, and 5:30/6 pm would be the best times to message as people are either on their way to work, on their lunch, or coming home from work.
 It is during these downtimes that your target audience is much more likely be on Instagram, and therefore see your messages.